j-555/fetch-storage-vault/README.md

 ---

+## Actual Security Disclaimer

+- Master Passwords are hashed using Argon2, a modern and secure key derivation function
+- All sensitive data is encrypted locally using AES-256
+- Encryption and decryption happen entirely on your device
+- No data is sent or stored externally - nothing leaves your machine

-**Built with ❤️ and a lot of caffeine by two developers who should probably stick to their day jobs.**
+**Built with ❤️ and a lot of substances (allegedly) by two developers who should probably stick to their day jobs.**

-*"It works on my machine" - Jake, probably*
+"it works on my machine" - jake

-*"What even is this code?" - Luke, definitely*
+"fixed in beta" - luke